Finding homeowners insurance shouldn't be complicated. Compare rates from California by city and insurance company

-If you're looking for savings, consider purchasing both your car and home insurance policies from one company.
+If you're looking for savings, consider purchasing both your home and auto insurance policies from one company.
 Bundling auto and homeowners insurance in California can lead to substantial savings on your auto insurance policy.
 Bundling policies in California may earn you yearly savings of $200.